Nemocas/AbstractAlgebra.jl/docs/src/residue.md

 ## Generic residue types

-AbstractAlgebra.jl implements generic residue rings of Euclidean rings with type `Generic.EuclideanRingResidueRingelem{T}` or in the case of residue rings that are known to be fields, `Generic.EuclideanRingResidueField{T}`, where `T` is the type of elements of the base ring.
+AbstractAlgebra.jl implements generic residue rings of Euclidean rings with type `EuclideanRingResidueRingElem{T}` or in the case of residue rings that are known to be fields, `EuclideanRingResidueFieldElem{T}`, where `T` is the type of elements of the base ring.
 See the file `src/generic/GenericTypes.jl` for details.

-Parent objects of generic residue ring elements have type `Generic.EuclideanRingResidueRing{T}` and those of residue fields have type `Generic.EuclideanRingResidueField{T}`.
+Parent objects of generic residue ring elements have type `EuclideanRingResidueRing{T}` and those of residue fields have type `EuclideanRingResidueField{T}`.

 The defining modulus of the residue ring is stored in the parent object.